cybernetlab/wrap_it/README.md

 Once this method called from class, this class will ommit any text content, captured from template.
 For example, `<%= element do %><p>Any content</p><% end %>` normally will produce `<div><p>Any content</p></div>`.
 In some cases you whant to drop `<p>Any content</p>`, for exmaple, inside tables.

+#### argument(name, first_only: false, after_options: false, **opts, &block)

+Desclares argument for capturing on initialization process.

+Inside initialization process, all arguments (except options hash), passed to constructor will be inspected to satisfy conditions, specified in `:if` and `:and` options.
+If this happens, and block given, it evaluated in context of component instance.
+If no block given, setter with `name` will be attempted to set value.
+In any way if conditions satisfied, argument removed from future processing.

+If no conditions specified, the `name` of attribute taked as only condition.

+#### option(name, after: nil, **opts, &block)

+Desclares option for capturing on initialization process.

+Provides same manner as `argument` but for hash of options, passed to constructor.
+Specified conditions are applied to options keys, not to values.

+> Hint: you can specify argument and options with same name to call
+> same setter.

 #### switch(name, options = {}, &block)

 Adds `switch`.
 Switch is a boolean flag.
 When element created, creation arguments will be scanned for `Symbol`, that equals to `name`.
 If it founded, switch turned on.
 Also creation options inspected.
 If its contains `name: true` key-value pair, this pair removed from options and switch also turned on. `name` can be `Symbol` or `String` and it converted to `Symbol`.